ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.016**

-    MoJ systems **MUST NOT** be used for any activity that might cause offence to MoJ employees, customers, suppliers, partners or visitors, or in a way that violates the [MoJ Code of Conduct](https://intranet.justice.gov.uk/guidance/hr/conduct-behaviour/).
+    MoJ systems **SHALL NOT** be used for any activity that might cause offence to MoJ employees, customers, suppliers, partners or visitors, or in a way that violates the [MoJ Code of Conduct](https://intranet.justice.gov.uk/guidance/hr/conduct-behaviour/).

 ## Personal use